 - Q. If you wanted to understand whether this was actually a “good” investment for WSPCP, what three questions would you ask the investment committee of WSPCP?

-We will intentionally not provide direct answers for these questions, albeit we have already discussed many of them in detail in previous sections.
-But just keep these Qs in the back of your mind upon completion of the model and as you adjust the assumptions to see the return implications.
+We will intentionally not provide direct answers to these questions, albeit we have already discussed most of them.
+But do keep these questions in the back of your mind as you complete the model and as you adjust the assumptions to see how the returns change.

-As you can deduce from all the commentary throughout this article, while there are many wrong ways to build a model like this, there isn't only one correct answer, and if you were to look at the models submitted by ten different candidates, they would all vary and even the IRR / MOICs would marginally deviate from one another.
+As you can deduct from all the commentary throughout this article, while there are many wrong ways to build a model like this, there isn’t only one correct answer, and if you were to look at the models submitted by ten different candidates, they would all vary, and the IRRs/MOICs would marginally deviate from one another.

-The model does not have to be (and is not expected to be perfect), but your attention-to-detail, ability to see the big picture and decision-making under pressure will be reflected in the quality of your work.
+The model does not have to be perfect, nor is it expected to be, but your attention to detail, ability to see the big picture and decision-making under pressure are what is being assessed in the quality of your work.